 Types of fog

 The typical fog that forms in the valleys and plateaus of the interior of the peninsula, preferably during the winter months, is radiant fog.
 Night cooling near the ground, where the air is calm in a stable atmosphere, causes these fogs to form wide banks, and under especially favorable conditions (previously full of humidity and low or very low temperatures, 0 to 5 ºC) especially durable.
-These clouds are static, unlike advection fog, which is created when large amounts of warm, moist air slide over a cold ocean or ground.
-In this case, they are typical coastal fogs that do not follow a day-night cycle and can erupt at any time of the year and at any time of the season.
+These clouds are static, Unlike advection fog, which is created when large amounts of warm, humid air slide over a cold ocean or ground.
+In this case, it is the typical coastal fog that does not follow a day-night cycle and can erupt at any time of year and in any season.
+For more information, you can consult about the fog and their characteristics.

 Evaporation mechanisms also create sea fog, like most advection fog, but in this case the fog forms when water vapor from a relatively warm sea surface comes into contact with cooler air above it. .
 This fog is common in the polar seas and is known as "arctic smoke". evaporation as well it is a key process in the formation of some frontal fogs.
 Warm fronts sometimes drizzle and, in simple terms, it is common to identify both phenomena, without distinguishing between drizzle, very small raindrops and fog.